KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 677.8000000000001
 ```

-We will explain how loops work in our next tutorial.

 ### sorted()

-The `sorted()` built-in function will return a copy of the Tuple with sorted grades, from smallest to largest grade.
+The `sorted()` built-in function will return a copy of the Tuple with sorted grades, from the smallest to the largest grade.

 ```python
 >>> student_grades = (89.5, 80.3, 90.5, 75.8, 95.0, 75.3, 83.5, 87.9)